 \subsection{Spherical Bubble Model}

 In the model of the inside-out reionization, ionized bubbles are generated around galaxies.
-Although the size and the shape of bubbles depend on the source property and the density of the neutral hydrogen distribution, a spherical bubble (SB) model, in which we assume ionized bubbles can be replaced with spheres around ionizing sources, is reasonable model at large scales.
-Thus, the SB model is useful for estimation of the map of neutral fraction from distribution of ionizing sources.
-Note that the SB model might be available for the 21cm line, but the fluctuation of the matter density cannot be taken into account.
+Although the size and the shape of bubbles depend on the source property and the density of the neutral hydrogen distribution, a spherical bubble (SB) model, in which we assume ionized bubbles can be replaced with spheres around ionizing sources, is a reasonable model at large scales.
+Thus, the SB model is useful for estimating the map of neutral fraction from distribution of ionizing sources.
+Note that the SB model might be available for the 21\,cm-line, but the fluctuation of the matter density cannot be taken into account.
 Thus, here, we use the SB model only for the neutral fraction map.

 Instead of the cGAN network, we can use the SB model to predict the distribution of the neutral fraction.
 For the $H_{2},\rm UD$ model, we make ionized regions with the radius $R$ around input LAEs and assume the IGM outside of bubbles is neutral.
-An example image of LAE distribution, true image, output image and image of the SB model is shown in Fig.~\ref{fig:SB}.
+An example image of LAE distribution, target image, output image and image of the SB model is shown in Fig.~\ref{fig:SB}.

-The radius $R$ is a free parameter in the SB model, and we choose $R=16$ Mpc so that the $r_k$ between the true image and cGAN output image is consistent with that of the true image and the SB model as shown in left panel of Fig.~\ref{fig:SB1}.
+The radius $R$ is a free parameter in the SB model, and we choose $R=16$ Mpc so that the $r_k$ between the target image and cGAN output image is consistent with that of the target image and the SB model as shown in left panel of Fig.~\ref{fig:SB1}.
 However, if we calibrate the SB model based on the auto power spectrum, $R$ of 22 Mpc is chosen.
-Since the R is highly ambiguous, the SB model is too simple to predict the neutral fraction map, and the cGAN method can be more useful than the SB model.
+Since the R is highly ambiguous, the SB model is too simplistic to predict the neutral fraction map, and the cGAN method can be more useful than the SB model.